comsci-uwc-isak/unit-1-project-Lauricenia/README.md

  The following steps summarize the algorithms to create a new car in the system:

 1. Get input from the user
 1. Check number of arguments (model, color, pp).
-If 4 then continue, if not exit "message".
+If 4 then continue, if not "message", exit.
 1. Write to main file with one extra line.
 Not erasing other entries.
 1. Create car trip file with 4 case for the 4 arguments plate.txt
   <p></details>